andre-gra/cv/README.md

 - **Frontend Developer**:

-  - I follow with my team a web application based on microservice architecture.
+  - I mantain with my team a web application based on microservice architecture.
 The frontend is built with ReactJs, wich is the part of the application I am responsible as a frontend developer specialist.
   I also started others projects of web applications used internally, like a creation of a UI library built with Web Components.

   - **Stack**